fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

    3.1.
 Okta domain name of your tenant (without the https)

    3.2.
-Okta Workflows App client ID and Client Secret, to get them, go Okta Workflows OAuth application, under Applications in the Okta Admin console
+Okta Workflows App client ID and Client Secret, to get them, go to Okta Admin console under Applications > Applications and search for **Okta Workflows OAuth** application.

 ![](https://raw.githubusercontent.com/fabiograsso/WIC-Lab-Milan-202312/main/images/006-1/image18.png)

    3.3.
-The configuration will look like this, click on Create button
+The configuration will look like this, click on **Create** button

 ![](https://raw.githubusercontent.com/fabiograsso/WIC-Lab-Milan-202312/main/images/006-1/image4.png)

 4. Configure Office 365 Admin connector

    4.1.
-Go to Connections tab and click New Connection
+Go to Connections tab and click **New Connection**

    4.2.
-Select Office 365 Admin from the list and click Create
+Select Office 365 Admin from the list and click **Create**

 ![](https://raw.githubusercontent.com/fabiograsso/WIC-Lab-Milan-202312/main/images/006-1/image20.png)

    4.3.
 Log in with your Microsoft O365 Admin account if you are not already logged in.

    4.4.
-Check the box Consent on behalf of your organization and click on Accept
+Check the box **Consent on behalf of your organization** and click on **Accept**

 ![](https://raw.githubusercontent.com/fabiograsso/WIC-Lab-Milan-202312/main/images/006-1/image21.png)